Our rehab center provides complete diagnostic and therapeutic speech therapy services.

-CHI Health Immanuel Rehabilitation Institute provides complete diagnostic and therapeutic speech therapy services for inpatient and/or outpatient programs.
+CHI Health Rehabilitation Center at Immanuel provides complete diagnostic and therapeutic speech therapy services for inpatient and/or outpatient programs.
 These services are designed to maximize each patient’s cognitive, communicative, and swallowing abilities as needed.
 Impairments addressed may include the following:

 - Cognitive deficits